isaacbernat/presentations/optimise/notes.md

                     if xx + yy == z * z and gcd(gcd(x, y), z) == 1:
                         combinations += 1

+# TODO Visualize this?
+Maybe some table/plot with "primitive pythagorean triplets" and "visited" values?
+# TODO Maybe motivate why we can skip powers of 2?
 - v5a Code specialisation (problem-specific).
 We save 6/8 computations
     before)
         for x in range(2, N):